Back to BlogTestosterone Education

 Once you have your results, the question becomes: what do you do with them?
 If your total testosterone is consistently below 300 ng/dL and you are experiencing symptoms, you meet the clinical criteria for testosterone deficiency.
 If your levels are between 300 and 500 ng/dL and you have clear symptoms, many hormone specialists would consider you a candidate for treatment, particularly if your free testosterone is disproportionately low.

-If your levels are in a healthy range but you are experiencing symptoms, it is worth investigating other potential causes — thyroid function, vitamin D levels, sleep quality, and mental health should all be evaluated.
+If your levels are in a healthy range but you have symptoms, look at other potential causes: thyroid function, vitamin D levels, sleep quality, and mental health.

-At PrimeHealth, we take a comprehensive approach to testosterone testing.
-Our at-home lab kits measure total testosterone, free testosterone, SHBG, estradiol, and a full metabolic panel — everything you need for a complete picture.
-Our medical team reviews your results in the context of your symptoms, your health history, and your goals, and builds a treatment plan tailored specifically to you.
-Get started with your comprehensive lab panel today.
+At PrimeHealth, our at-home lab kits measure total testosterone, free testosterone, SHBG, estradiol, and a full metabolic panel.
+Our medical team reviews your results alongside your symptoms, health history, and goals, and builds a treatment plan tailored to you.
+Get started with a comprehensive lab panel today.

 Ready to Optimize Your Health?